SAP/neonbee/docs/usage/health.md

 where `DatabaseHealthCheck` refers to a user-provided class that extends `AbstractHealthCheck` (see example above).

 NeonBee tries to load all classes implementing the `HealthCheckProvider` interface.
-Adding a file `resources/META-INF/services/io.neonbee.HealthCheckRegistry` with the fully qualified class name of `DatabaseHealthCheck` will add the custom health check to NeonBee's health check registry.
+Adding a file `resources/META-INF/services/io.neonbee.HealthCheckProvider` with the fully qualified class name of `CustomHealthChecks` will add the custom health check to NeonBee's health check registry.

 ## Health Endpoint